awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ Lambda action ]

-The `lambda` action lets you call a Lambda function\.
+The AWS Lambda action lets you call a Lambda function\.
 For the list of supported Regions, see [AWS Lambda endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/lambda-service.html) in the *Amazon Web Services General Reference*\.

 AWS Lambda is a compute service that lets you run code without provisioning or managing servers\.
 For more information, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in the *AWS Lambda Developer Guide*\.